Get a property report and suburb profile for any property in Cessnock

 Cessnock demographics

 Cessnock, located in the Hunter Region of New South Wales, is a suburb known for its rich history and proximity to the renowned Hunter Valley wine region.
-With a population of 16,300, Cessnock offers a blend of rural charm and urban convenience, making it an attractive place for families and individuals seeking a quieter lifestyle.
-The median age of 40 suggests a mature community, with a mix of families, professionals, and retirees enjoying the area's relaxed pace and scenic surroundings.
+With a population of 16,300, Cessnock offers a blend of rural charm and suburban convenience, making it an attractive place for families and individuals seeking a quieter lifestyle away from the hustle and bustle of larger cities.
+The median age of 40 suggests a mature community, with a mix of families, professionals, and retirees who appreciate the area's relaxed pace and scenic surroundings.

 Cessnock infrastructure, key developments and investment opportunities